harimobiledev/portfolio/README.md

 </p>

-# [CM Talks]
+# [HebatkanNegaraku]
 Using Augmented Reality, this app has made Street Posters COME TO LIFE & SPEAK.
-Users just need to place the infront of a posters of Karnataka Congress, app will play the CM message exactly on those posters.
+Users just need to place the infront of a posters of Malaysia prime minister, app will start playing the PM message on those posters.

-CM Talks is an seasonal application.
+HebatkanNegaraku is an seasonal application.
 It was removed from Appstore after the 2018 elections over.

 ### My Role ###
 Senior iOS developer Communicating with Avantari's Bussiness team, New features and refactoring, understanding requirements and sprint planning.